 This did throw me for a pretty big loop and I am not completely right side up yet.
 I am a little intimidated by the prospect of 10 months by myself on the other side of the world, but I am certain that I can do this and I'll get through the year in fine fashion.
 The other foreign teachers have been amazing through the entire situation, being incredibly understanding with Asteria, and very supportive to me.
 They were the ones today who, when I was blubbering a little after seeing Asteria off, gave me a hug, dried my eyes, went grocery shopping with me and then cooked me chile and put on Boondog Saints.
 Passable movie, fabulous friends.
 I won't pretend that this isn't an adjustment but it is definitely not the end of the world and I am very lucky in the people that I have here to help me past this.
-So, not a crippling change, not a deal-breaker, and not a show-stopper, just a blip on the radar.
+So, not a crippling change

 I honestly think that I am in a good place right now with a lot of promise for the coming months.
 I was so happy to support Asteria through her challenges but I it drained me emotionally in ways I can only now see.
 I think this is an opportunity for us both to rest up a bit and get back to full speed.